SoftwareAG/sagdevops-templates/templates/sag-infradc/readme.md

 # Infrastructure Data Collector
-Use this template to provision Infrastructure Data Collector(10.1 or higher)
+Use this template to provision or migrate Infrastructure Data Collector(10.1 or higher)

 ## Requirements and limitations
 None